jpanaitoh/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/README.md

 # Rubric

+### Common Project Requirements

+* [x] App is written solely in the Java Programming Language
+* [x] App utilizes stable release versions of all libraries, Gradle, and Android Studio

 ### Required Components

-[ ] Project contains a Java library for supplying jokes [ ] Project contains an Android library with an activity that displays jokes passed to it as intent extras.
+* [x] Project contains a Java library for supplying jokes
+* [ ] Project contains an Android library with an activity that displays jokes passed to it as intent extras.
-[ ] Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
+* [ ] Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
 Project loads jokes from GCE module via an async task.
-[ ] Project contains connected tests to verify that the async task is indeed loading jokes.
+* [ ] Project contains connected tests to verify that the async task is indeed loading jokes.
-[ ] Project contains paid/free flavors.
+* [ ] Project contains paid/free flavors.
 The paid flavor has no ads, and no unnecessary dependencies.
+* [ ] Ads are required in the free version

 ### Required Behavior

-[ ] App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.
+* [ ] App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.
+* [ ] App conforms to common standards found in the [Android Nanodegree General Project Guidelines](http://udacity.github.io/android-nanodegree-guidelines/core.html)

 ### Optional Components

 Once you have a functioning project, consider adding more features to test your Gradle and Android skills.
 Here are a few suggestions:

-[ ] Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
+* [ ] Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
-[ ] Have the app display a loading indicator while the joke is being fetched from the server.
+* [ ] Have the app display a loading indicator while the joke is being fetched from the server.
-[ ] Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.
+* [ ] Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.